 - “Judah, your brothers shall praise you;

-- Because He conquered death and lives forever, we can be confident in the midst of the chaos, for He holds His priesthood and us permanently.
+- His Control in the Chaos provides the escape from death.
+Because He is our great High Priest Who conquered death and lives forever, we can be confident in the midst of the chaos, for He holds His priesthood and us permanently.